 Japanese Lilac Care

 The Japanese lilac is very different from the plant most people associate with the word "lilac," so it helps to familiarize yourself with it before you consider buying one.
-It is more resistant to powdery mildew disease than the common, shrub-form lilacs (Syringa vulgaris).
+It has no real issue with pests or diseases and is more resistant to powdery mildew disease than the common shrub-form lilacs (Syringa vulgaris).
 With its superior resistance to powdery mildew disease, the tree's leaves add to its beauty.
 Though these lilac plants are resistant to powdery mildew disease, it's still a good idea to space them far enough so that they have good air circulation.

 You will be most happy with a Japanese lilac tree if you grow it in full sun.
 It will survive if grown in partial sun, but it won't produce as many flowers.